-Press the CLEAR soffkey C to clear all template strings.
-A screen displays that asks for verification to clear all strings.
-Press the OK soffkey OK to continue.
-A status message displays verifying that the clearing of the strings was successful.
+Press the CLEAR softkey C to clear all template strings.
+A screen displays that to continue.
+A asks for verification to clear all strings.
+Press the OK softkey status message displays verifying that the clearing of the strings was successful.